Skip to content

 Bounding boxes

-Each extracted value has a colored rectangle drawn over the document showing where it came from.
-Colors match field categories, so the overlay is also a visual category map.
+Each extracted value has a coloured rectangle drawn over the document showing where it came from.
+Colours match field categories, so the overlay doubles as a category map.

 Bounding boxes don't appear for Mapping-fed fields